DuffieuxX/cse305_parallel_computational_economics/README.md

 ## Benchmarking

-For fair comparison, CPU and GPU versions should be run on the same machine.
+We run CPU and GPU versions on the same machine for fair comparaison.

 Example: